-A robot driver controls a particular type of robot that is connected to a computer.
-A robot driver uses a generic software interface to control and monitor a specific robot controller, enabling a computer to control a robot.
+A robot driver can control a real robot that is connected to a computer.
+Robot drivers use specific software interfaces to control and monitor a specific robot controller, enabling a computer to directly control a robot arm.

 Robot drivers provide an alternative to Offline Programming (where a program is simulated, generated, then, transferred to the robot and executed).
-With robot drivers, it is possible to move a robot while it is being simulated (Online Programming).
+With robot drivers you can move a robot while it is being simulated (Online Programming).

 Any robot simulation that is programmed in RoboDK can be executed on the robot using a robot driver.
 The robot movement in the simulator is then synchronized with the real robot and it is possible to debug robot programs in real time.

 The following list provides some of the supported robot drivers in RoboDK:

 This section shows how to connect to a real robot arm from RoboDK using robot drivers and perform some simple operations.

 3.Enter the IP of the robot

 A green message displaying Ready will appear if the connection was successful, as shown in the following image.

 A robot program that has been created using the Graphical User Interface (GUI) can be executed on the robot following these steps.